Top five attractive incentives to invest in Bogota

 Growing quality infrastructure

-According to the Global Coworking Survey, the number of collaborative spaces in the world will increase from 8,900 in 2015 to 18,900 in 2018, while the number of companies that operate from this type of facilities will grow from 545,000 to 1,690,000 over the same period.
+According to the Global Coworking Survey, the number of collaborative spaces in the world will increase from 8,900 in 2015 to 18,900 in 2018, while the number of companies that operate from this type of facility will grow from 545,000 to 1,690,000 over the same period.

 Bogota is home to several shared working spaces, including Seedspace, Urban Station, Bloom Hub, Panda Lab, Work&Go or The Cluster, which are just some examples of this new business model embraced by hundreds of companies in Bogota.
 Hailing from the US and founded in 2010, WeWork is one of the fastest-growing enterprises in the city and the third most valuable startup in 2017 according to Forbes magazine.
 In just over a year, WeWork opened five locations throughout the city.